Global Rigidity of Periodic Graphs under Fixed-lattice Representations: Proof of the Combinatorial Part: Proofs of Lemma and Lemma

 \subsection{Proof of Lemma~\ref{lem:comb2}}

 We first solve the following main case of the proof of Lemma~\ref{lem:comb2}. \begin{lemma} Let $G$ be a 2-connected and redundantly periodically rigid graph that has no $(0,2)$-block.
-Then so is $G_v$. \end{lemma} \begin{proof} The 2-connectivity of $G_v$ follows from the 2-connectivity of $G$.
+Then for any vertex $v$ with degree $3$ in $G$, $G_v$ is 2-connected and redundantly periodically rigid and has no $(0,2)$-block. \end{lemma} \begin{proof} The 2-connectivity of $G_v$ follows from the 2-connectivity of $G$.
 Let $E_v$ be the set of edges incident with $v$ in $G$, and assume that those edges are directed from $v$.
 Let $F$ be the set of edges $e_1\cdot e_2$ over all pairs of nonparallel edges $e_1, e_2$ in $E_v$.
 Recall that $G_v$ is obtained from $G$ by removing $v$ and adding $F$, where the label of $e_1\cdot e_2$ is defined to be $\psi(e_1)^{-1}\psi(e_2)$.
 Thus, we have that